sasidharan01/ECS765P-analysis-of-ethereum-transactions-and-smart-contracts/README.md

 For Suspended scams, scamming is more prevalent than phishing activities.

 Overall,  plot suggests that phishing and scamming scams are more prevalent.
-The value of phishing and scamming scams has been increasing over time, with phishing showing a steep increase in mid-2017 and again in mid-2018.
-The value of fake ICO scams is volatile, with large fluctuations between mid-2017 and early 2018.
+The value of phishing and scamming scams has been increasing over time, with phishing showing a steep increase in August 2017 and scamming in Sep 2018.
+The value of fake ICO scams is volatile, with large fluctuations between July 2017 and June 2018.

 ## 4.2.
 Miscellaneous Analysis